What to Serve With Zucchini Fritters?

 Roasted carrots can be a great side dish for zucchini fritters and are a quick fix if you don’t have time to make anything else.

-Slice up some carrots and toss them in olive oil, salt, pepper, and any spices that sound good to you.
+Slice up some carrots and toss them in olive oil, salt, pepper, and any good spices.
 Toss it all in the oven for about 30 minutes, and you’re set!

-Since this is an Indian-inspired dish served with zucchini fritters, I like adding cardamom and honey as a twist to the recipe.
+Since this is an Indian-inspired dish served with zucchini fritters, I like to add cardamom and honey to the recipe as a twist.

 You can add each or drizzle over the carrots when they come out of the oven.
 If you’re vegan or have picky eaters at home, try substituting honey for agave nectar.